xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 * Feb.
 6, 2024
    * Complete Activity 1.4.2 (graphing) and let me know if you want to present.
    * Start working on  Homework 4 in WileyPLUS.
+   * Quiz 3 on Thursday will cover Goal 1, 2, 3, 4.

 * Feb.
 1, 2024
    * Complete Activity 1.4.3